Canon's best all-purpose lenses

 Versatile Canon lenses for APS-C cameras

-Let me warn you right away: for the Canon RF-S mount, i.e. for Canon RF-S APS-C cameras, the choice is still very limited right now.
-However, I’d like to introduce you to the following two lenses:
+Let me warn you right away: for the Canon RF-S mount, i.e. for Canon RF-S APS-C cameras, the choice is still fairly limited right now.
+However, I’d like to introduce the following two lenses:

 Canon RF-S 18-150mm f/3.5-6.3 IS STM